How to Cope: Handling Constant, Subtle Grief

 Grief has stages, and they don’t flow linearly.
 We bounce all over the place, staying in one for a time, then moving through others… then back again.
 The following is an excerpt from a post I did on grief on my blog last year.
 Considering grief comes up for us all periodically, here’s what everyday grief might look like:

 “This is NOT happening!” (aka Denial): It’s okay to ignore it for a little while.
-It’s just too heavy to deal with grief every day.
-Sometimes I freak out about finances and I earn bank fees for neglecting to pay bills on time.
+It’s just too heavy to deal with special needs grief every day.
+Sometimes I freak out about finances, and I earn bank fees for neglecting to pay bills on time.
 Or binge on Grey’s Anatomy for 3 hours after intense mood or behavior days with my older girls.
-But I give trusted people veto power over my head-in-the-sand moments, so it doesn’t add more stress.
+But I give trusted people veto power over my head-in-the-sand moments, so they don’t add more stress.

-What things do you find helpful in seasons of grief?
+What things do you find helpful in seasons of special needs grief?
 I’d love to hear your ideas.

 Leave a Comment